 When not focused on information security or teaching, Lance spends most of his time on his small farm in Charlotte, raising chickens, caring for 3 dogs whose loyalty largely resides with his wife, and is also a natural horsemanship enthusiast.

 Founder and Vice-President

-Sarah Squire is a Senior Technical Architect at Ping Identity.
-She is a co-author of NIST Special Publication 800-63C Digital Identity Guidelines, which outlines federated authentication standards for all US federal agencies.
-She serves on the Board of Directors for the OpenID Foundation.
+Sarah Squire is a co-author of NIST Special Publication 800-63C Digital Identity Guidelines, which outlines federated authentication standards for all US federal agencies.
+She has served on the Board of Directors for the OpenID Foundation.
 She has been named one of the top 100 influencers in identity.
 Sarah holds a Bachelor of Science in Physics and a Master of Science in Information Management from the University of Washington where she was a NASA Space Grant Scholar.
 She is also a Certified Information Security System Professional (CISSP).

 Steve “Hutch” Hutchinson is the Principal Identity Architect for GE Digital.
 After cutting his teeth in C/C++ software development and network engineering, Hutch spent a decade as an enterprise architect in the healthcare sector focused on security and network technologies.
 In his current role at GE, he is responsible for strategy of one of the largest corporate identity infrastructures in the world and oversees its evolution to provide the next generation of identity services required for GE’s “Industrial Internet.”
 Hutch is a founding member of IDPro and is honored to sit on the inaugural Board focused on community development which has always been one of his passions.
 If you’re ever in Richmond, VA on a Wednesday night, drop him a note for an invite to his biweekly backyard get-together.